dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-strings.md

 ---
 # Connection Strings

 Most database providers require some form of connection string to connect to the database.
 Sometimes this connection string contains sensitive information that needs to be protected.
-You may also need to change the connection string as you move your application between environments, such as development, testing, and production.
+You may also need to change the connection string as you move your app between environments, such as development, testing, and production.
+For more information, see [Secure authentication flows](/aspnet/core/security/#secure-authentication-flows)

 ## ASP.NET Core